Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 2. Delete the encrypted files in your game's `www` folder, most of the time, the `audio` and the `img` folders.

-    Note: For unknown reasons, `www/img/system/Loading.png` and `www/img/system/Window.png` are usually not encrypted so don't delete them!
+    Note: For unknown reasons, `www/img/system/Loading.png` and `www/img/system/Window.png` (if exist) are usually not encrypted so don't delete them!

 3. Edit the `www/data/System.json` file so the game see decrypted files:
     - Change the `hasEncryptedImages` and `hasEncryptedAudio` parameters to `false`.